RSpec in the News

 • QHYII-5-mono guiding-cam

-• All spectra were recorded at 150x20s sub-exposures using the FireCapture-software and PHD-Guiding, stacked in “Fitswork”, little noise-reduction in Photoshop
+All spectra were recorded at 150x20s sub-exposures using the FireCapture-software and PHD-Guiding, stacked in “Fitswork”, and a little noise-reduction in Photoshop

 Our Periodic Table of Spectra Poster on SOFIA

-Below: Our Periodic Table of Spectra (link) that was displayed onboard the NASA SOFIA Boeing 747 observatory until it was retired.
+Below: Our Periodic Table of Spectra (link) on the NASA SOFIA Boeing 747 observatory.

 You can see the poster (in 2 pieces, printed on metal) on the wall on the left.
 The telescope is in the background.

-See more about our popular poster here: www.rspec-astro.com/poster.
+See more about our popular poster here: link.

 RSpec reviewed in Sky & Telescope Magazine